cchliu/nsds/README.md

 	dns.resp.ns
 	dns.resp.addr
 ```
+- [extract_flows.py](./extract_flows.py): Extract flow records that are corresponding to the alerts (Not only the packets that tirgger alerts, but also the packets of the same flow.)
+  - Aggregate alerts under uinque 5-tuples.
+We log bi-directional alerts under one uni-directional 5-tuple.
+  - Scan through a batch of csv files (by default batch number = 20), create a dictionary with key:unique 5-tuples and value:packet records.
+We log bi-directional traffic under one uni-directional 5-tuple.
+  - Then for each unique 5-tuple among the alerts, we check if there is a match in the flows.
+Note here, we check both incoming direction and outgoing direction of each 5-tuple among alerts.
+- [csv2sqlite.py](./csv2sqlite.py): Load filtered packet records into the TRACE table.
+- [petfinder.py](./petfinder.py): Main function to process the above 3-steps.

+Deprecated:
 - For each csv file, scan through the whole file, record all unique 5-tuples; for each unique 5-tuple, check there is an alert matching with this 5-tuple.
-- How long will it take to process one query?
-How long will it take to process one file?
-And how long will it take to process all pcaps?

-- Load extracted packet records into a database.
+  - This is too slow!

 ### Implementation -- reactive routing/mirroring
 Step #1: create topology